emanuelenencioni/vision_evaluation_tools/README.md

 ```sudo apt-get install gnuplot```
 ```sudo apt-get install texlive-extra-utils```.

-To build the kitti tool for evaluation, run `buils.sh`.
+To build the kitti tool for evaluation, run `build.sh`.

 # Python dependeces
 For all the scripts, there is the `requirements.txt` file.